felixge/fgprof/README.md

 The builtin Go CPU profiler uses the [setitimer(2)](https://linux.die.net/man/2/setitimer) system call to ask the operating system to be sent a `SIGPROF` signal 100 times a second.
 Each signal stops the Go process and gets delivered to a random thread's `sigtrampgo()` function.
 This function then proceeds to call `sigprof()` or `sigprofNonGo()` to record the thread's current stack.

 Since Go uses non-blocking I/O, Goroutines that wait on I/O are parked and not running on any threads.
 Therefore they end up being largely invisible to Go's builtin CPU profiler.

+## The Future of Go Profiling

+There is a great proposal for [hardware performance counters for CPU profiling](https://go.googlesource.com/proposal/+/refs/changes/08/219508/2/design/36821-perf-counter-pprof.md#5-empirical-evidence-on-the-accuracy-and-precision-of-pmu-profiles) in Go.
+The proposal is aimed at making the builtin CPU Profiler even more accurate, especially under highly parallel workloads on many CPUs.
+It also includes a very in-depth analysis of the current profiler.
+Based on the design, I think the proposed profiler would also be blind to I/O workloads, but still seems appealing for CPU based workloads.

+As far as fgprof itself is concerned, I might implement streaming output, leaving the final aggregation to other tools.
+This would open the door to even more advanced analysis, perhaps by integrating with tools such as [flamescope](https://github.com/Netflix/flamescope).

+Additionally I'm also open to the idea of contributing fgprof to the Go project itself.
+I've [floated the idea](https://groups.google.com/g/golang-dev/c/LCJyvL90xv8) on the golang-dev mailing list, so let's see what happens.

 ## Known Issues